Prescot Street

-Prescot Street is a street in Aldgate in the London Borough of Tower Hamlets in Central London.
+Prescot Street is a street in Whitechapel in the London Borough of Tower Hamlets.
 It runs between Goodman's Yard and Mansell Street in the west and Leman Street in the east.

-The area, including Ayliff Street, Leman Street and Mansell Street as well as Prescot Street, was built up in the seventeenth century as part of the development of Goodman's Fields by William Leman.
+Prescot Street, together with Ayliff Street (now Alie Street), Leman Street and Mansell Street, were built up in the seventeenth century as part of the development of Goodman's Fields by William Leman.
 Prescot was the maiden name of Leman's mother Rebecca.

 In the early 2000s, the street was part of a large archaeological dig which uncovered large quantities of remains from the Roman period.
 The finds were on the site where the Leonardo Royal Hotel now stands, and formed part of the East London Roman Cemetery.
 Roman funeral urns were first discovered here in 1678.